Free Solar Panel Grants: Low-Income Homes

 ECO4: the main route to a funded solar install

 ECO4 (the Energy Company Obligation, fourth iteration) is a government-mandated programme requiring large energy suppliers to fund energy-efficiency and low-carbon improvements in eligible homes.
-Solar panels are within its scope, though the majority of ECO4 funding goes to insulation, heat pumps and heating system replacements.
-Whether solar is offered to you under ECO4 depends on what an assessor recommends as the most cost-effective set of measures for your specific property.
+The scheme has been extended to close on 31 December 2026, with no direct successor — the Warm Homes Plan takes over from 2027.
+The majority of ECO4 funding goes to insulation, heat pumps and heating system replacements rather than solar.

-Eligibility broadly requires either that your household receives a qualifying means-tested benefit (such as Universal Credit, Pension Credit, or certain other income-related benefits) or that your property has a low EPC rating (typically E, F or G, though thresholds can vary).
-Some local authority flex schemes extend eligibility to households near the means-tested threshold even without a qualifying benefit.
+Eligibility broadly requires either that your household receives a qualifying means-tested benefit (such as Universal Credit, Pension Credit, or certain other income-related benefits) or that your property has a low EPC rating.
+For owner-occupied homes the property route covers EPC bands D to G; for privately rented and social housing it is bands E to G. Some local authority flex schemes extend eligibility to households near the means-tested threshold even without a qualifying benefit.
 Full and current eligibility criteria are on the ECO4 scheme page.
+For a detailed breakdown of who qualifies and what you can get, see our ECO4 scheme explained: who qualifies and what you can get.

 Solar under ECO4 is not guaranteed even if you are eligible.
 Surveyors must recommend solar as a cost-effective measure for your home — which means properties with significant shading, unsuitable roof orientation, or where insulation measures would deliver better value per pound may not be offered solar at all.
 If you are eligible and keen on solar specifically, it is worth asking your assessor directly.